 Your support of the Widows Care Fund reflects the heart of God, the “father of the fatherless and . . . judge of the widows.”
 This program reaches out to widowed and abandoned women in Asia and other parts of the world by providing food, shelter, self-help resources, and other assistance.
 Above all, our goal is to encourage these often forgotten women and guide them to the One who will never leave or forsake them.

-To help support the Widows Care Fund program, please click below to give a one-time gift or start a monthly sponsorship.
+To help support the Widows Care Fund, please click the button below to give a gift.